 What Is an FHA loan?

 An FHA loan is a mortgage backed by the Federal Housing Administration (FHA), a division of the U.S. Department of Housing and Urban Development (HUD).
 FHA loans differ from conventional mortgages in their accessibility.
-Popular with first-time homebuyers, these loans are intended to make homeownership more achievable through lenient credit standards and lower down payments.
+Popular with first-time homebuyers, these loans are intended to make homeownership more achievable through lenient credit score requirements and lower down payments.

 With an FHA loan, you can purchase a single-family home, two-to-four unit homes, or individual condominium unit under 15- and 30-year terms.
 FHA loans are originated by FHA-approved banks, credit unions, and online lenders, rather than through the agency itself.